 Our second result, which is a QPTAS for BkM, is essentially a dynamic programming algorithm which builds on the hierarchical decomposition of a metric space with constant doubling dimensions.
-We start this by presenting a QPTAS for BkM for the case of a tree metric and show how this can be extended to metrics with constant doubling dimensions.
+We start this by presenting a QPTAS for BkM for the case of a tree metric and show how this can be extended to metrics with constant doubling dimension.
 This result strongly suggests that the problem is not APX-hard and therefore should have a PTAS.

-We also show (see Appendix C) that if the metric is a simple path then BkM can be solved exactly by using some structural properties that we prove for the optimum solution on such instances.
-While the result by itself seems very restricted since the metric seems very simple, the structural properties we prove to derive this result hold in general metrics.
-Although we were not able to use these structural results to obtain better results for general metrics or obtain improvements in other specific setting settings (e.g. turning the QPTAS on doubling metrics into a PTAS) these might be useful toward such goals.
+We also show (see Appendix A) that if the metric is a simple path then BkM can be solved exactly by using some structural properties of an optimal solution on such instances.
+While the result by itself seems very restricted since the metric is simple, we leverage on some interesting structural properties that hold in general metrics too.
+Although we were unable to use these structural results to obtain better algorithms for general metrics or improvements in other specific settings (e.g. turning the QPTAS on doubling metrics into a PTAS), these might be useful toward such goals.

 As pointed out earlier, some of the standard methods used to obtain constant approximation algorithms for classical k-median seem difficult to adapt for BkM.
-For instance, it is not clear how to employ a local search method given that finding even an approximately optimal assignment of clients if one is given the location of k centers, is difficult.
+For instance, even if we are given the location of the k centers, it is not clear how to employ local search to find an approximately optimal assignment of the clients to these centers.
 We also tried to use LP relaxation for BkM with the hope of obtaining an O(1)-approximation for general metrics.
-The bicriteria approximation of [4] relies on a correspondence between BkM and a variant of capacitated k-median on a semi-metric space.
+One possible way to approach this is to extend the bicriteria approximation of [4].
+This bicriteria approximation relies on the correspondence between BkM and a variant of capacitated k-median on a semi-metric space.
 They then used a Lagrangian relaxation and a primal-dual method to solve the capacitated k-median; the end result though opens O(k) centers.
-Chuzhoy and Rabani [6] presented a better approximation for capacitated k-median where there are at most k locations of centers while up to O(1) centers may be open at each location.
-Adapting their algorithm to work for the semi-metric space resulted from the work of [4] breaks down at a technical point.
-In particular, where one has to combine two solutions obtained from the primal-dual method with $k_1 < k < k_2$ number of centers.
+Chuzhoy and Rabani [6] presented a better approximation for capacitated k-median where there are at most k open centers while up to O(1) centers may be open at each location.
+Adapting their algorithm to work for the semi-metric space resulting from the work of [4] does not seem to work: a key step in bounding the cost of the bipoint solution seems to break down and, further, it seems difficult to combine two solutions obtained from the primal-dual method with $k_1 < k < k_2$ number of centers.
 If one could overcome this technical difficulty then it could lead to a O(1)-approximation for MSkC and BkM on general metrics.